stoeps13/connections-doc/source/connectors/enduser/t_files_windows_upload_activity.md

         2. Optionally add a due date.
         3. Add people or communities as members with specified access.
         4. Click **Create**.
+    !!! note
-    **Note:** Creating a new activity is not available if you are connecting to a Connections Cloud site.
+    Creating a new activity is not available if you are connecting to a Connections Cloud site.

 4. If you are adding the file as a To Do item, by default, the task is assigned to **Anyone \(shared\)**, meaning any member of the activity can perform the task, and then check it off after it is completed.
 To assign the to-do item to a specific member perform one of the following actions: